vini-karumuru/QAA/README.md

 In this assignment, you will process electric organ and/or skeletal muscle RNA-seq reads for a future differential gene expression analysis.
 We will be completing the differential gene expression analysis in our last bioinformatics assignment of this class.
 You will learn how to use existing tools for quality assessment and read trimming, compare quality assessments to those created by your own software, and how to align and count reads.
 Additionally, you will learn how to summarize important information in a high-level report.
 You should create a cohesive, well written report for your "PI" about what you've learned about/from your data.

-**This template is provided as reference for instructions.
-Files with specific naming conventions are requested to be turned in at the end of this problem set.
-You can use this template to gather notes while completing this assignment.** Be sure to upload all relevant materials by the deadline and **double check** to be sure that your offline repository is up-to-date with your online repository.
+Be sure to upload all relevant materials by the deadline and **double check** to be sure that your offline repository is up-to-date with your online repository.
 Answers to questions should be included in your final, high-level, report as a `pdf`.
 This pdf should be generated using Rmarkdown and submitted to Canvas as well as GitHub.
 Be sure to keep a well-organized, detailed lab notebook!

 ### Dataset: